TCLee-tech/Java-Springboot-Gemini/README.md

 ### Codes that call the Gemini Pro Vision model with 2 modalities of input - picture and text

-Alternatively, the following codes will call the Gemini multi-modal model with a picture in Google Cloud Storage and your prompt/query, but the response from the Gemini model will be streamed in the VS Code terminal.
+The codes below can be used with the Gemini Pro Vision multi-modal model.
+Input, in this example, are a jpeg/png file(object) in Google Cloud Storage and a prompt/query.
+Response from the Gemini model is streamed into the VS Code terminal.

-You will need to remove the Thymeleaf UI codes and modify the TemplateController.java codes.
+Application.java
 ```
 package com.google.cloud;